bariatric surgery for obesity

 • bariatric surgery is a treatment option for people with obesity if all of the following criteria are fulfilled:

-• they have a BMI of 40 kg/m2 or more, or between 35 kg/m2 and 40 kg/m2 and other significant disease (for example, type 2 diabetes or high blood pressure) that could be improved if they lost weight
+• have a BMI of 40 kg/m2 or more, or between 35 kg/m2 and 39.9 kg/m2 with a significant health condition that could be improved if they lost weight (see box for examples)

 Types of bariatric surgery: